walkingriver/walkingriver.github.io/_posts/2022-01-03-post-dev-intersection.md

 Thoughts?
 If you read [Don't Say That at Work](https://amzn.to/32S71x0), two of them should look familiar.
 I don't know how well those topics will translate to a live presentation, but I think I can make it work.
 Feel free to ping me on Twitter with any feedback.

 # Connect with Me
-PS: If you want to connect with me on LinkedIn or Twitter, you can find me here: https://www.linkedin.com/in/michaelcallaghan2/ and here: [@WalkingRiver](https://twitter.com/walkingriver).
+PS: If you want to connect with me on LinkedIn or Twitter, you can find me here: [Mike Callaghan on LinkedIn](https://www.linkedin.com/in/michaelcallaghan2/) and here: [@WalkingRiver](https://twitter.com/walkingriver).